OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Welcome to Module 1 of the Open Science MOOC: Open Principles.
 This is the first of 10 core modules to give you a solid grounding in all things Open Science.
 This module has been developed [in the open](https://github.com/OpenScienceMOOC/Module-1-Open-Principles) through collaboration by an international team of [Open Science wizards](#Development_team).

-To innovate in a field frequently implies moving against prevailing trends and cultural inertia.
-Open Science is no different.
-The fact that you are here, reading this now, means that you have an interest in the impact that Open Science can have on improving research cultures.
+You are in the middle of a profound global scientific revolution.
+To innovate in a field frequently implies moving against prevailing trends, structures, and cultural inertia. **Open Science** is no different.
+The fact that *you* are here, reading this now, means that you have an interest in the impact that Open Science can have on improving research cultures.

 This module will introduce to you the guiding principles, values, and practices of the 'Open Science movement', some of the barriers to these, and the positive impact that integrating Open Science into your daily research work can have on you.